AeJohnson13/HPC-Benchmarking-2026/README.md

 benchmark_framework/
 ├── configs/                # Hyperparameters for different models │   ├── resnet.yaml
-│   └── bert.yaml
+│   └── other.yaml
 |
 ├── models/                 # Model-specific PyTorch logic
 │   ├── resnet_benchmark.py
 │   └── other_benchmark.py
 |
-├── scripts/                # Utility scripts (e.g., GPU warming)
+├── scripts/                # General benchmarking scripts
-├── run_benchmark.sh        # The main entry point
-└── engine.py               # Common PyTorch benchmarking logic
+├── run_benchmark.sh        # The main entry point, sbatch script generator └── engine.py               # Common PyTorch benchmarking logic, timing function
 </pre>

-To add a new model:
+# To add a new model:

--Add the model's unique logic to the engine.py script -Add the .yaml or .json to the configs folder (if needed) -
+Add the model's unique logic to the engine.py script Add the .yaml or .json to the configs folder (if needed)

-To run a benchmarking command:
+# To run a benchmarking command:
 ./run_benchmark --nodes=1 --gpus=8 --partition=l40s --model=resnet